sciencePeptideDeck

 Key Takeaways

-• Sermorelin was FDA approved (brand name Geref) but was voluntarily discontinued in 2008 — it can still be legally compounded by licensed pharmacies.
+• Sermorelin was FDA approved (brand name Geref) but voluntarily discontinued in 2008 — it can still be legally compounded by licensed pharmacies.

 If you've been looking into sermorelin, you've probably already hit the wall of confusing information.
 Is it expensive?
 Do you need a doctor?
 Will your insurance pay for any of it?
 Can you just buy it online?